ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 In summary:

 1. The `FeeAdmin` can update the `FeeConfig`.
-2. The Upgrade Controller (aka [L1 ProxyAdmin Owner](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/stage-1.md#configuration-of-safes)) Safe cand update the `FeeAdmin`.
+2. The Upgrade Controller (aka [L1 ProxyAdmin Owner](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/stage-1.md#configuration-of-safes)) Safe can update the `FeeAdmin`.

 #### L2ProxyAdmin